 8.3.6.
 Suspension

 Your car has suspension designed to create a pleasant driving experience.

-Your car's suspension affects the comfort and handling of your drive and is tuned to suit your car.
-The suspension cannot be customised or adjusted in any way.
+Your car's suspension affects the comfort and handling of your drive.
+Some of the suspension features can be customised in the centre display, whereas others are automatic.